-The normative definition of LGR-3 is provided as a set of XML files, consisting of one merged file, named "common", and one XML file per script, as shown in Table 1.
+The normative definition of LGR-4 is provided as a set of XML files, consisting of one merged file, named "Common LGR", and one XML file per script called "Element LGRs", as shown in Table 1.

 The Label Generation rules are expressed using a standard format defined in "Representing Label Generation Rulesets in XML" [RFC7940].
 The remainder of this document assumes that the reader is at least familiar with some of the general concepts presented in that RFC.